Customer Loyalty

 Gamification in Loyalty Programmes

-In addition to being essential for customer retention, the heightened sense of community that results from this is another excellent benefit.
+In addition to being essential for customer retention, the heightened sense of community that results from these activities is another excellent benefit.

 Back to top

-This occurs when a customer repeatedly purchases or makes use of a given brand's goods or services.
-Although behavioural loyalty is easier to quantify, its underlying causes are not always clear.
+Behavioural loyalty occurs when a customer repeatedly purchases or makes use of a given brand's goods or services.
+While it's easier to quantify, its underlying causes are not always clear.

 Though it's still an important variable to study, the customer's actions don’t always reflect their beliefs.
 Behavioural loyalty is not sufficient on its own to determine how committed a customer is to a particular brand.